World Junior Chess Championship: Details by year

 1959 – Münchenstein, Switzerland – (July–August) – Twenty-six players from all the populated continents competed.
-Bobby Fischer and Vlastimil Hort, the talented fifteen-year-old who had finished second in the Czechoslovakian championship, were not present.
+Bobby Fischer and Vlastimil Hort, the talented fifteen-year-old who had finished second in the Czechoslovak championship, were not present.
 The players were divided into three preliminary groups, with the top four finishers from each group competing in the "Final A", a round-robin.
 Bielecki won with 8.5/12, two points ahead of the second-fourth-place finishers.